 7 bodies found during search for missing Oklahoma teens

-HENRYETTA, Okla.
-(AP) — Authorities discovered the bodies of seven people Monday while searching a rural Oklahoma property for two missing teenagers, state investigators confirmed.
+“We are no longer looking,” Rice said.
+“We believe to have found everything that we were seeking this morning.
+Our hearts go out to the families and friends, schoolmates and everyone else.”

+He declined to provide details of how they died or other details.

-The bodies were found near the town of Henryetta, a town of about 6,000 located about 90 miles (145 kilometers) east of Oklahoma City, Oklahoma State Bureau of Investigation spokesman Gerald Davidson said.
+The bodies were found during a search near the town of Henryetta, a town of about 6,000 located about 90 miles (145 kilometers) east of Oklahoma City, Oklahoma State Bureau of Investigation spokesman Gerald Davidson said.

-He said the state medical examiner will have to identify the victims, but authorities were no longer searching for the missing teens or a man they may have been with.

-“We’ve had our share of troubles and woes, but this one is pretty bad,” Okmulgee County Sheriff Eddy Rice told reporters.

-A missing endangered person advisory had been issued earlier Monday for 14-year-old Ivy Webster and 16-year-old Brittany Brewer.
-The Oklahoma Highway Patrol canceled the advisory Monday afternoon.
+A missing endangered person advisory had been issued earlier in the day for the two teenagers before it was canceled Monday afternoon by the Oklahoma Highway Patrol.

 Court records show McFadden was scheduled to appear in court Monday for the start of a jury trial on charges of soliciting sexual conduct with a minor and possession of child pornography.
 A message left Monday evening with McFadden’s attorney in that case was not immediately returned.